 Credit risk arises on the individual loans within the mortgage loan portfolio which are in turn secured on the underlying UK residential properties.
 The performance of these loans is therefore influenced by the economic background and the UK housing market.
-However, with a maximum loan-to-value of the original advances being 75% and with the mortgage portfolio having a weighted average current loan-to-value of 16.1% as at 31 December 2019, the credit exposure is considered to be low.
+However, with a maximum loan-to-value of the original advances being 75% and with the mortgage portfolio having a weighted average current loan-to-value of 17.5% as at 31 December 2019, the credit exposure is low.

-The extent to which the Company can meet its obligations to pay interest and ultimately repay the Notes will be dependent upon the receipt of funds earned on the mortgage portfolio and the letter of credit issued by BOS (see "Liquidity risk" below).
+The extent to which the Company can meet its obligations to pay interest and ultimately repay the Notes will be dependent upon the receipt of funds earned on the mortgage portfolio.
 To the extent that this income does not provide sufficient funds to cover the interest due on the Notes or the repayment of the Notes, the Note holders have no claim on the assets of BOS.